NANTWICH has lost a claim to fame.

 taken over to become the Elim Pentecostal's national theological college

-But before they left, Nantwich
+But before the college left, Nantwich

 photographs for its records.
 The pictures were taken by Nantwich